 DEQ received 2 comments in this category from commenter numbers 3 and 5 listed in the Commenters section below.

 Response DEQ understands the value of having all regulatory requirements whether state or federal in one place, the Air Contaminant Discharge Permit permit.
-However, as mentioned previously, putting un-adopted and non-delegated federal requirements into state permits puts DEQ and the source in an awkward position.
-The preferred approach is to inform permitted sources of the new federal standards in the review report and/or by letter, prior to their adoption by the EQC, and incorporate them into permits after state adoption.
+However, as mentioned previously, putting un-adopted and non-delegated federal requirements into state permits creates problems.
+Instead DEQ lists other federal requirements that may apply to a source in the review report to the permit.

 Comment DEQ hasn’t provided any information showing that these incomplete permits will state that they are incomplete and that other federal requirements may apply.